freeCodeCamp/freeCodeCamp/guide/english/accessibility/index.md

 Just like alt text is for people who are visually impaired, transcripts of the audio are for the people who cannot listen.
 Videos should always be captioned.
 Providing a written document or a transcript of what is being spoken makes this content accessible to people who are Deaf or hard of hearing, with speech-processing disabilities, those using devices without sound capability, and people on slow or data-limited devices that make loading videos cumbersome or impossible.

+The W3's WCAG (Web Content Accessibility Guidelines) also recommend a certain level of colour contrast for text, stating that the foreground and background should be clearly separate.
+Because larger text is already easier to read than smaller text, the colour contrast requirements are lower.
+[Learn more about the W3's colour contrast guidelines](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

 Copyright &copy; 2005 <a href="http://www.w3.org" shape="rect">World Wide Web Consortium</a>, (<a href="http://www.csail.mit.edu/" shape="rect">MIT</a>, <a href="http://www.ercim.org" shape="rect">ERCIM</a>, <a href="http://www.keio.ac.jp" shape="rect">Keio</a>,<a href="http://ev.buaa.edu.cn" shape="rect">Beihang</a>). http://www.w3.org/Consortium/Legal/2015/doc-license

 ### More Information: